 Then, go to the Facebook Debugger tool: https://developers.facebook.com/tools/debug/.

 Enter in the URL of the webpage your post is on.
 Click on “Debug”.
 You’ll see the image that’ll be posted when you enter the link URL into your Facebook post.
 If you don’t see the image appear the first time, click “Scrape Again” until Facebook finally “sees” the correct image.

 Check your image’s size.

-Facebook images are recommended to be 1200 x 630.
-Stick with that size if you can when creating your graphics.
+Facebook images are recommended to be 1200 x 630 (but they’re changing all of the time, so check before creating your image).
+Stick with the recommended size if you can when creating your graphics.
 They can be smaller, but preferably not smaller than 600 x 315.

 To upload the image onto your site, the image needs to be “tagged” with something called a “Facebook Open Graph Meta Tag”